pkosiec/mongo-seeding/examples/mongoose-express/README.md

 seed -u mongodb://127.0.0.1:27017/dbname --drop-database ./data
 ```

-After run the command it does not give us a message but if you look at your database GUI you will notice that you already have your tables populated with the information that we have placed :rocket:
+After run the command it does not give us a message but if you look at your database GUI you will notice that you already have your tables populated with the information :rocket:

 ## Fetch data from DB with Mongoose
-To bring the defined relation of customers, menus, and orders you must use the [populate](https://mongoosejs.com/docs/populate.html) function of mongoose, the function it can be the following:
+To bring the defined relation of customers, menus, and orders you must use the [populate](https://mongoosejs.com/docs/populate.html) function of Mongoose, the function it can be the following:

 ```js
 const Order = require("./models/order");